 The South Indian diet for diabetes is comprised of plant-based food which is rich in fibre and low in carbs.
 Fibre-rich foods help in slow digestion which delays the time of glucose absorption and prevents the spike in the sugar level.
 Fibre-rich foods are great to be included in the diet plan for people with diabetes.
 Low carbs diet is an ideal option for people with diabetes because foods rich in carbohydrates can increase the blood sugar level.
 Higher the carbohydrates, the higher the glucose levels.

 The South Indian diabetic diet menu consists of fruits and vegetables, nuts and legumes, whole grains and low-fat dairy products which are essential to maintain sugar levels and are beneficial to people with diabetes.
-South Indian diabetic diet chart includes several dishes that are either fermented, boiled or steamed.
+South Indian diabetic diet chart or sugar diet chart includes several dishes that are either fermented, boiled or steamed.
 These dishes are healthy for people with diabetes and for everyone as there is no oily or deep-fried food involved.

 What Types of Foods Should a Person with Diabetes Eat?